Clarens, South Africa: Climate

+Clarens experiences more pronounced seasonal contrasts than many parts of the country.
+Summers are warm and often lush with afternoon thunderstorms, while winters bring cold, clear days with frosty nights and sparse vegetation.

-Dinosaur fossils in Clarens
+Dinosaur fossils

-Large Jurassic dinosaurs lived in the eastern part of Free State about 200-million-years ago, when the giant southern super-continent, Gondwana, was still intact.
+Large Jurassic dinosaurs lived in the eastern part of Free State including Clarens about 200-million-years ago, when the giant southern super-continent, Gondwana, was still intact.

 Discovery of fossils

-From 12 January 2009 the remains of the largest dinosaurs to ever be found on South African soil were discovered in Clarens, a small town in Free State (province).
+From 12 January 2009 the remains of the largest dinosaurs ever to be found on South African soil were discovered in Clarens, a small town in Free State (province).
 Dr Jonah Choineire, a senior researcher at the Evolutionary Studies Institute, said the remains of the large creature were found between the border of Lesotho and South Africa just outside of Clarens.